 Even for Apple, historically known for dramatic launches of new products, it’s about the day-to-day delivery of superior products and services.
 If you’ve been to an Apple store, you’ve seen the gold standard for customer service; likely product too.

 We say, unless you offer quality in both, then spending marketing dollars is like “eating soup with a fork”—your money just slips through without any ‘satisfaction.’
 It’s a waste of effort and dollars.
 That said, what are the day-to-day, not dramatic, activities of solid marketing?

 Here are a few suggestions for prepping for the day-to-day, week-to-week marketing ballgame.
-It’s the first in a two part series.

 Make sure you know your target customer(s)

 There really is no substitute for this.
 As one example, we’ve witnessed a team of investors in new, independent, organic food store differ widely on who they thought their customer was.
 The answers ranged from everyone who eats (!) to soccer moms to athletes to health food fanatics.
 Partially because of this this store folded pretty quickly.
 Of course you can imagine the big competition too!

 Who are the people/audiences you’re trying to reach with your message and how do you best reach them?
 Be as precise as possible.
 Pinpointing this will save you money and bring better success.
 This can change over time; keep in mind you may need have different messages or offerings for different market niches.